chapel-lang/chapel/doc/rst/language/spec/iterators.rst

 Iterators as Arrays
 ~~~~~~~~~~~~~~~~~~~

-If an iterator function is captured into a new variable declaration or
+If an iterator function is captured into a new variable declaration,
-assigned to an array, the iterator is iterated over in total and the
+passed to an `in` intent argument, or assigned to an array, the iterator
-expression evaluates to a one-dimensional arithmetic array that contains
+is iterated over in total and the expression evaluates to a rectangular
-the values returned by the iterator on each iteration.
+array that contains the values returned by the iterator on each
+iteration.
+Iterators can pass to `in` intent arguments declared with a
+compatible array type expression.

    *Example (as-arrays.chpl)*.